zachvalenta/jvns.ca/content/post/2018-01-28-i-think-i-found-a-mac-kernel-bug-.markdown

 line) C program that reliably causes `ps` to stop working.
 Without allocating any memory or anything like that!

+This seems to be a kernel bug on High Sierra, but not Sierra -- someone [tried to reproduce on Sierra](https://twitter.com/capileigh/status/957709200385191936) and couldn't.
+So looks like it's a new bug.

 ### mysterious freezes on mac

 This past week I've been building Mac support for rbspy (my Ruby profiler).
 I put a Mac support